 Regina herself doesn’t necessarily have the background you’d expect.

-Reskilling From Another Industry
+Reskilling From A Very Different Industry

 A degree in Fine Art.
 A Masters in Multimedia Technology.
 A professional painter.
 Perhaps it’s not the background you’d guess of a Product Builder within one of the world’s top medical device companies.
 “I’m not the strongest in maths”, she explains.
 And although she had some manufacturing experience from earlier in her career, she had no science background.